LalaIAm/tarot-cline/memory-bank/progress.md

 ## Recent Decisions & Changes
 - Implemented authentication with Supabase instead of Clerk as initially indicated in package.json
-- Created a branching strategy with feature branches (milestone-1-implementation)
+- Created a branching strategy with feature branches (milestone-1-implementation, milestone-2-implementation)
 - Established authentication flow with Supabase
 - Designed landing page with feature highlights
 - Created responsive navigation with mobile support
 - Set up protected routes for authenticated content
-- Developed comprehensive Milestone 2 implementation plan
-- Defined Tarot Reading feature structure and components
+- Implemented full tarot reading workflow from user intent to interpretation
+- Created placeholder AI interpretation service with mock responses
+- Designed modular components for each step of the reading process
-- Outlined AI integration options for tarot interpretations
+- Set up Redux state management for tarot reading feature

 ## Next Actions
-1. Begin implementation of Milestone 2 features:
+1. Begin planning for Milestone 3 implementation:
+   - Design the journaling feature structure and component hierarchy
+   - Plan integration between tarot readings and journal entries
-   - Create new Git branch for Milestone 2 implementation
+   - Create data models for journal entries
-   - Implement tarot card data structure (tarotData.js)
-   - Enhance TarotCard component with flip animations
-   - Develop TarotDeck management component
+   - Design UI for journal creation and editing
+2. Enhance AI interpretation functionality:
+   - Research and select AI provider for production
-   - Implement spread selection interface
+   - Implement secure API integration
+   - Fine-tune prompts for better tarot interpretations
-2. Refactor SCSS to address deprecation warnings
+3. Refactor SCSS to address deprecation warnings
-3. Create tarot reading Redux slice (tarotReadingSlice.js)
-4. Research and select AI provider for tarot interpretations
+4. Add testing for tarot reading components

 This progress document will be continually updated as development progresses to maintain a clear record of project status and evolution.